menu icon

 No greens?
 No problem!

-Pesto doesn’t have to be green either.
-Directly translated, pesto means paste, so theoretically it could be made from anything.
+Here's a curve ball: Pesto doesn’t have to be green!
+Directly translated, pesto means paste, so in theory it could be made from anything.
 For example you’ve probably seen the jar of sun-dried tomato pesto in your travels around the grocery store.
 It tends to live right next to the green one on the shelf.

 How to make this Spinach Walnut Pesto